BRITISH FILM LOCATIONS

 NATIONAL TRUST PROPERTIES AND BATH

-Following the success of the movie, Miss Potter, starring Renee Zellweger and Ewan McGregor, filmmakers are using other National Trust properties for new British films.
+Following the success of the movie, Miss Potter, starring Renee Zellweger and Ewan McGregor, filmmakers used other National Trust properties for other British films.
 Miss Potter, which portrays the life of author Beatrix Potter, was filmed at Potter's Hill Top Farm and other National Trust locations in the English Lake District.

 The National Trust charity preserves many stately houses, historic structures and acres of countryside in England and Wales.